-- Equipment is to be used for the original purpose for which it is designed. - There is no running or playing tag around equipment areas (swings, bars, slides, etc.) - Only rubber playground balls or basketballs are to be used on the blacktop. - Play equipment may not be brought from home. - No toys or electronic devices may be brought to school unless administration has granted permission to a particular student or group who has an educational purpose.
+- Equipment is to be used for the original purpose for which it is designed. - There is no running or playing tag around equipment areas (swings, bars, slides, etc.) - Only rubber playground balls or basketballs are to be used on the blacktop. - Play equipment may not be brought from home unless approved by administration. - No toys or electronic devices may be brought to school unless administration has granted permission to a particular student or group who has an educational purpose.